 If the master encryption password is not set, data is stored unencrypted.

 The file integrity feature is not supported along with the configuration file encryption feature that uses keys saved in EEPROM.
 You can enable only one function at a time.

-You can enable the TPM by setting the master encryption password using the following CLI command:
+Set the master encryption password using the following CLI command:

 request security tpm master-encryption-password set plain-text-password

 You will be prompted to enter the master encryption password twice, to make sure that these passwords match.
 The master encryption password is validated for required password strength.

 After master encryption password is set, the system proceeds to encrypt the sensitive data with the master encryption password which is encrypted by the Master Binding Key that is owned and protected by the TPM chip.

 If there is any issue with setting the master encryption password, a critical ERROR message is logged on the console and the process is aborted.

 Verifying the Status of the TPM

 You can use the show security tpm status command to verify the status of the TPM.
 The following information is displayed: